diliaur/displaysheets/README.md

 	- _2018/09/05_ Need the simplicity of Google Sheets for non-technical users to edit the spreadsheet & don't want to build a whole other (ungeneralizable) mini-CMS just to plug back into wordpress.
 But also don't want to risk the whole project going offline if the API breaks.
 Maybe can use Tabletop to export the spreadsheet & cache that.

 ## Done
+- [x] (2018-09-19) Add description to page & terminology key as in old/index.html
 - [x] (2018-09-10) Add filtration system on scholarship award metadata
 	- integrated Tabletop with Listjs to generate a table rather than writing custom templating.
 Fixes issue `2018/09/05` below.
 Filtering and sorting now work.
 This is currently being constructed in scratch.html/js/css (files to be consolidated later)